UKPLab/llm-roleplay/README.md

 ### Crafting Customizations

-You have two flexible options for tailoring your configurations in `roleplay`.
+You have two flexible options for tailoring your configurations in `llm-roleplay`.

-1.  **Custom Config Files**: To simplify configuration adjustments, `roleplay` provides a dedicated `configs` directory where you can store personalized configuration files.
+1.  **Custom Config Files**: To simplify configuration adjustments, `llm-roleplay` provides a dedicated `configs` directory where you can store personalized configuration files.
 These files seamlessly integrate with Hydra's search path.
 The directory structure mirrors that of `urartu/config`.
 You can define project-specific configurations in specially named files.
-    The `dialogue_generator.yaml` file within the `configs` directory houses all the configurations specific to our `roleplay` project, with customized settings.
+    The `dialogue_generator.yaml` file within the `configs` directory houses all the configurations specific to our `llm-roleplay` project, with customized settings.

         - **Personalized User Configs**: To further tailor configurations for individual users, create a directory named `configs_{username}` at the same level as the `configs` directory, where `{username}` represents your operating system username (check out `configs_tamoyan` for an example).
 The beauty of this approach is that there are no additional steps required.
 Your customizations will smoothly load and override the default configurations, ensuring a seamless and hassle-free experience. ✨

-        The order of precedence for configuration overrides is as follows: `urartu/config`, `roleplay/configs`, `roleplay/configs_{username}`, giving priority to user-specific configurations.
+        The order of precedence for configuration overrides is as follows: `urartu/config`, `llm_roleplay/configs`, `llm_roleplay/configs_{username}`, giving priority to user-specific configurations.

 2.  **CLI Approach**: For those who prefer a command-line interface (CLI) approach, `urartu` offers a convenient method.
 You can enhance your commands with specific key-value pairs directly in the CLI.
 For example, modifying your working directory path is as simple as:

     ```bash
-    urartu launch --name=roleplay action_config=roleplay action_config.workdir=PATH_TO_WORKDIR
+    urartu launch --name=llm_roleplay action_config=dialogue_generator action_config.workdir=PATH_TO_WORKDIR
     ```

 Choose the method that suits your workflow best and enjoy the flexibility `urartu` provides for crafting custom configurations.